publicissapient-france/hands-on-assistant/google-assistant/README.md

 - name your action on DialogFlow and add it to your app
 - implement a simple fulfillment function
-- name your parameter on DialogFlow andd add it to your app
+- name your parameter on DialogFlow and add it to your app
 - get the argument in your fulfillment function and do something with it

 Here is the [API for Actions on Google Node.js SDK](https://developers.google.com/actions/reference/nodejs/AssistantApp).